-Home Menu
+7 Home Menu

-Omnia.7's Home Menu is the highest level menu available in the user interface.
+Omnia.7's front panel Home Menu is the highest level menu available in the user interface.

 If you ever lose your way in the menu system, going back to the Home Menu will get you quickly back on familiar ground.

 Available sub-menus include:

-- Input Includes Source Audio and Undo menus, as these are common to all processing cores. - FM Includes all FM processing controls, meter options, and RDS configuration. - Studio Processing Includes all controls for low-latency studio processing. - HD Includes all controls for HD processing. - Monitor Outputs Includes calibration adjustments and monitor patch points for both the Speaker and Headphone monitor outputs. - System Includes all "global" controls such as input source selection, analog, digital, and composite output routing and adjustments, FM diversity delay, time/date settings, event scheduling (such as preset changes at a specific time), system sample rate, password protection, IP configuration, SNMP, and more.
-If you are having trouble finding a particular infrequently-used setting, it is probably lurking somewhere in the System menu.
+- Input Includes Source Audio and Undo menus, as these are common to all processing cores. - AM Includes all AM processing controls and meter options. - Studio Processing Includes all controls for low-latency studio processing. - ♦ HD Includes all controls for HD processing (if installed).

-- Display Options Contains settings that allow you to customize what meters and analytical tools are displayed on the front panel.
-As a convenience, this sub-menu appears on many different menus throughout Omnia.7, and details are provided in Chapter 13. - Shortcuts Contains shortcuts to Full Screen mode (all displays, no controls) as well as volume sliders for Monitor Outputs.
-Like Display Options, this sub-menu appears on many different menus throughout Omnia.7 as a convenience, and details are provided in Chapter 13. - Lock Front Panel Includes controls for locking/unlocking the front panel when the unit is password protected.
+- Monitor Outputs Includes calibration adjustments and monitor patch points for both the Speaker and Headphone monitor outputs. - System Includes all "global" controls such as input source selection, analog, digital, diversity delay, time/date settings, event scheduling (such as preset changes at a specific time), system sample rate, password protection, IP configuration, SNMP, and more.
+If you are having trouble finding a particular infrequently-used setting, it is probably lurking somewhere in the System menu. - ◆ Display Options Contains settings that allow you to customize what meters and analytical tools are displayed on the front panel.
+As a convenience, this sub-menu appears on many different menus throughout Omnia.7, and details are provided in Chapter 11. - Lock Front Panel Includes controls for locking/unlocking the front panel when the unit is password protected.